-4.5 Derivative financial instruments
+4.6 Derivative financial instruments

 The Company enters into derivative financial instruments for risk management purposes, principally forward foreign exchange contracts.
 Derivatives are recognised initially at fair value at the date a derivative contract is entered into and are subsequently remeasured to their fair value at each reporting date.
 All derivative financial instruments are recognised as assets when their fair value is positive and as liabilities when their fair value is negative.
+Derivatives are not offset in the financial statements unless the Group has both a legally enforceable right and intention to offset.

-4.6 Fair value measurement
+4.7 Fair value measurement